Liberating Mosul from ISIS left more than 9,000 civilians dead: report

-MOSUL, Iraq — Mosul’s liberation led to the deaths of between 9,000 and 11,000 people and a civilian casualty rate nearly 10 times higher than previously reported — morgue records show.
+MOSUL, Iraq — Mosul’s liberation led to the deaths of 9,000 to 11,000 people and a civilian casualty rate nearly 10 times higher than previously reported, morgue records show.

 But Mosul's gravediggers, its morgue workers and the volunteers who retrieve bodies from the city's rubble are keeping count.

-Iraqi or coalition forces are responsible for at least 3,200 civilian deaths from airstrikes, artillery fire or mortar rounds between October 2016 and the fall of the Islamic State group in July 2017, according to an Associated Press investigation that cross-referenced independent databases from non-governmental organizations.
+Iraqi or coalition forces are responsible for at least 3,200 civilian deaths from airstrikes, artillery fire or mortar rounds from October 2016 to the fall of the Islamic State group in July 2017, according to an Associated Press investigation that cross-referenced independent databases from nongovernmental organizations.

 Most of those victims are simply described as "crushed" in health ministry reports.